 Delineating the Wellhead Protection Area

 A Wellhead Protection area is calculated from information such as the geologic material the well is drilled into and the annual pumpage of the well.
 Computer-generated flow lines depict the approximate path groundwater, or a contaminant in groundwater, will take to reach a well.
 Flow lines are then associated with estimated times-of-travel and a boundary is drawn on property lines enclosing all 20-year-flow lines.
-The Nebraska Department of Environmental Quality (NDEQ) provides these maps at no charge.
+The Nebraska Department of Environment and Energy (NDEE) provides these maps at no charge.

 To update a map, the systems Designated Water Operator needs to fill out the form below

-Form – Datasheet for delineation of WHP areas – NDEQ 2010
+Datasheet for delineation of WHP areas – NDEE 2010

 A Wellhead Protection map is just a piece of scrap paper unless you enact local ordinances, county zoning, or voluntary activities within your Wellhead Protection Area.